richardle17/richardle17/README.md

 ### What's up. 👋

-I'm a software engineer with a strong interest in Python, Automation, and Cloud Services.
+I'm a software engineer with a strong interest in Python, Automation, Big Data and Cloud Services.
 Interested in all things Software Engineering.

 I'm a newly grad student from SJSU with a BS in Computer Engineering, looking to further my education in the masters program.